le-dawg/0xdawgv3/content/pages/index.md

     type: section_hero
     title: 'Hi, I''m Dawid.
 Call me dawg.'
     content: >
       I help web3 products come to life and stay relevant.
-I advise startups and teams on tokenization and token economics (TE),  and delivering UX research (and more) @deepworkDAO.
-You can find me on on most most crypto-focused media.
+With Code, Network, Facilitation and Design.
+I contribute to the TEC, foundryDAO, DeepWorkDAO and I advise on tokenization, token economics,  and UX research (and more)
+      @deepworkDAO.

+      **If you are involved in mechanism design for combating climate change, we should talk.**
     actions:
       - label: Let's talk
         url: /contact